 We are committed to investing in the business to support long-term growth and believe long-term research and development expenses of approximately 8% to 10% of annual revenues is the appropriate range that will allow us to innovate and bring new products to market for our global OEM customers.
-Research and development costs increased to 10.6% of revenues for the second quarter of 2020 due to the addition of Direct Conversion.
+On a dollar basis, research and development costs decreased for the third quarter, but because revenue declined, increased to 11.1% of revenues for the third quarter of 2020.